ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 When you order a vCenter Server instance, you can also order add-on services.
 For more information about the services, see [Available services for vCenter Server instances](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_addingremovingservices#available-services-for-vcenter-server-instances).

-A 12-month commitment is required when you order the VMware HCX on {{site.data.keyword.cloud_notm}} service.
+A 12-month commitment is required when you order the VMware HCX service.
 {:note}

 ## Order summary